Impact Investing in Commercial Real Estate Competition

 Kevin Fitzpatrick, the lead judge, is the former head of Global Real Estate for AIG.
 Kevin is now the founder of Spring Bay Properties, a multifamily investment fund based in Southwest Florida.
 He is a firm believer that environmentally sound practices can enhance returns on real estate investments and is very well informed about technological advances in CRE materials.
 Kevin has judged the competition every year since inception.

-Lynn Hackney is the Founder and CEO of Community Three, an adaptative re-use infill developer in Washington DC.
+Lynn Hackney is the Founder and CEO of Community Three, an adaptive re-use infill developer in Washington DC.
 Community Three has experience in using alternative building materials and in partnering with non-profit groups to achieve outcomes that benefit the community.
 This was Lynn’s second time as a judge.

 Manuel Martin is the former global head of retail for Nuveen.
 Manuel now works as a consultant for a variety of European investors focusing on commercial real estate and corporate advisory.
 This was Manuel’s third stint as a judge.